uwindsorcss/hub/app/views/pages/GUIDE.markdown

 | Locations             | Canada (mostly Windsor, Toronto (GTA), Ottawa)                                                            | Anywhere!
 Most international companies provide work visas.       |
 | Listings/Applications | Co-op portal lists all companies, applications usually done within the portal                             | On your own to find/apply to companies (more info in this guide) |

+**Q: Should I pay for co-op or just go for internships?**
+A: Eric's opinion: Do both!
+Apply for internships and use co-op as a fallback.
+Once you've gotten your first co-op/internship it's significantly easier to get the next one on your own, and many people outgrow the co-op program.

+**Q: Can I apply for internships while in the co-op program?**
+A: Co-op advisors advise against applying without their permission, but in the end there's nothing stopping you from applying for internships on your own.
+If you find one by yourself and want to stay in the co-op program, co-op will gladly accept that company as a co-op placement after a little screening.

 ### Resume Examples
 - [Jose Nicolas Alba Aguado](http://josealba.org/files/JoseAlba_Resume.pdf)
 - [Eric Pickup](https://drive.google.com/file/d/1QUNbEYP0TBf33-JeCfXFwp_eoqI5YDql/view)